toejough/imptest/README.md

 This library is here to help where we really do just want to test that the function-under-test makes the calls it's supposed to, in the right order, shuffling inputs and outputs between them correctly.

 Let's start with an example that has no arguments or returns.
 It's... purely impure.
+Imagine each of these functions performs some expensive, non-idempotent, difficult-to-verify 3rd party action.
+Mostly you trust that when called, these do what they're supposed to, and you want an easy way to test that _your_ code makes the correct calls.

 ```go
 func DoThings() {